Charlotte Sophia Burne

-Charlotte Sophia Burne (1850–1923) was an English author and editor, and the first woman to become president of the Folklore Society.
+Charlotte Sophia Burne (2 May 1850 – 1923), also known as Lotty, was an English author, editor and folklorist.
+She was the first woman to become president of The Folklore Society (FLS) and the first female president of any learned society in the country.
+She was the author of county folklore histories of Shropshire and Staffordshire.

 Life

-Charlotte Sophia Burne was born on 2 May 1850 at Moreton vicarage in Staffordshire, near to the border with Shropshire, the first of Charlotte and Sambrooke Burne's six children.
-Her parents had arrived the day before, after leaving Loynton Hall on an ancestral estate in Staffordshire, as the guests of the reverend Tom Burne.
-The family moved to Summerhill, Edgmond, in Shropshire in 1854, having exhausted their welcome.
-Her father received debilitating injuries in a hunting accident several years later, causing to the family to move as the burden of his care was shared amongst the extended Burne family.
-She was sent to Loynton Hall for holidays, which was now occupied by mainly unmarried aunts who reported she was undisciplined.
-Lotty, as she was called, suffered several serious illnesses during her early years, conditions of ill health and obesity would impede her physical well-being throughout her life.
+Charlotte Sophia Burne was born on 2 May 1850 at Moreton vicarage in Staffordshire, near to the border with Shropshire, the first child of Charlotte Burne and Sambrooke Burne's six children.
+Her parents had arrived at the vicarage the day before, after leaving Loynton Hall on an ancestral estate in Staffordshire, as the guests of her uncle the Reverend Tom Burne.
+Her father was a country squire from a gentry family, of no fixed abode, and she was educated by governesses with her siblings.

+The family moved to Summerhill, Edgmond, in Shropshire in 1854, having exhausted their welcome in Moreton.
+Her father received debilitating injuries in a hunting accident in 1857, causing to the family to move as the burden of his care was shared amongst the extended Burne family.
+Burne was sent to Loynton Hall for holidays, which was by then occupied by mainly unmarried aunts who reported that she was undisciplined.
+Her aunt Aunt Eliza Goodlad wrote in a letter in 1858 that: "I am astonished at her great difficulty in learning even the simplest things word for word, the sense she can get easily enough ...
+I think she has so many ideas on all subjects that they chase each other through her head and prevent her giving her whole attention to the thing in hand."

+Lotty, as she was called, suffered several serious illnesses during her early years, including bronchitis and pleurisy.
+Conditions of ill health and obesity would impede her physical well-being throughout her life.
+Her father died in 1861 when she was a child.